jwstegemann/fritz2-docs/Lenses.md

 apply(plugin = "io.fritz2.optics")
 ```

-When you compile your code containing `@Lenses`, a file named `GeneratedOptics.kt` will be created in your package, that contains the definition of the `Lenses`-object.
+When you compile your code containing `@Lenses`, a file named `GeneratedOptics.kt` will be created in your package which contains the definition of the `Lenses`-object.

-Since your other code will depend on these generated files we recommend implementing your model-classes in a separated sub-project.
-Have a look at our [`nestedmodel`-example](https://api.fritz2.dev/fritz2/io.fritz2.dom.html/-html-elements), how to do so.
-This might be a good idea anyway, since you will have to define a multiplatform-project, to be able to share your model and validation code between browser and backend.
+Since your other code will depend on these generated files, we recommend implementing your model-classes in a separated sub-project.
+Have a look at our [`nestedmodel`-example](https://api.fritz2.dev/fritz2/io.fritz2.dom.html/-html-elements) to find out how to do so.
+This will also help you define a multiplatform-project to be able to share your model and validation code between browser and backend.